Yunworthy/Baxter-project-3/motion/README.md

 ### CAD&Assembly modification

-Yale OpenHand Project provides all CAD .stl files to do 3D printing, but the assembly process do suprise me and I have to modify some of the CAD to make the hand work properly.
+Yale OpenHand Project provides all CAD .stl files to do 3D printing, but the assembly process suprises me and I have to modify some of the CAD to make the hand work properly.

 #### Pivot hole tolerance issue